Notz05/ST10272691-MunicipalServicesApp-PROG7312/README.md

 ### Getting Help
 - **Documentation**: Refer to this README for comprehensive information
 - **Code Comments**: Detailed inline documentation throughout the codebase
-- **Issue Categories**: Use the built-in help system for category guidance

 ### Technical Support
 For technical issues or questions:
-1. Check the troubleshooting section above
-2. Review the project structure and code comments
+1. Review the project structure and code comments
-3. Ensure all system requirements are met
+2. Ensure all system requirements are met
-4. Contact your local municipality for service-related questions

 ## 📄 License

 This project is developed for educational purposes as part of a Portfolio of Evidence (PoE) for municipal services improvement in South Africa.

-## 🙏 Acknowledgments

-- **South African Municipalities**: For inspiring the need for digital transformation
-- **Citizens**: For their continued engagement in community improvement
-- **Educational Institution**: For providing the framework for this project

 ---

 **Version**: 1.0.0
-**Last Updated**: September 2024
+**Last Updated**: September 2025
 **Developed By**: Municipal Services Development Team
 **Target Framework**: .NET Framework 4.8